matplotlib/matplotlib/doc/users/patheffects_guide.rst

     plt.show()

-Whilst the plot doesn't look any different to what you would expect without any path effects, the drawing of the text now been changed to use the the path effects framework, opening up the possibilities for more interesting examples.
+Whilst the plot doesn't look any different to what you would expect without any path effects, the drawing of the text now been changed to use the path effects framework, opening up the possibilities for more interesting examples.

 Adding a shadow